Mandaris-LLC/react-native-navigation-full-circle/docs/docs/Usage.md

 ## Screen Lifecycle

-The `componentDidAppear` and `componentDidDisappear` functions are special React Native Navigation lifecycle callbacks that are called on the component when it appears and disappears.
+The `componentDidAppear` and `componentDidDisappear` functions are special React Native Navigation lifecycle callbacks that are called on the component when it appears and disappears (after it was bounded using `Navigation.events().bindComponent(this)`).

 Similar to React's `componentDidMount` and `componentWillUnmount`, what's different is that they represent whether the user can actually see the component in question -- and not just whether it's been mounted or not.
 Because of the way React Native Navigation optimizes performance, a component is actually `mounted` as soon as it's part of a layout -- but it is not always `visible` (for example, when another screen is `pushed` on top of it).